 The ExpeDat file transfer software can be used to do much more than transfer files under end-user control.
 The light-weight command-line client and server applications are designed to easily interact with other software.
 This not only allows ExpeDat operations to be automated by other processes, but enables complex interactions between ExpeDat and other systems.
 All of this can be achieved without source-code level integration, allowing for fast, modular deployment.

 Below are the most common examples of how ExpeDat has been embedded and integrated with other software.
-Please note that many of these examples are fragmentary, so a strong familiarity with your operating system and general programming techniques is assumed.
-In particular, be aware of the varying need to escape or quote special characters which may have significance for the shell.
+Where code examples are shown, note that syntax may very depending on your platform.
+In particular, be aware of the varying need to escape or quote special characters in different shell environments.

 Shell or Batch Scripts

 The simplest way to automate ExpeDat operations is to wrap them in a shell script (or a batch script in Windows).
 For example:

 #!/bin/sh # Take argument $1 as the root of two files to download. movedat "server:$1.part1" /local/stagingdir/ movedat "server:$1.part2" /local/stagingdir/

 Many of the techniques described below show more complex ways that ExpeDat can interact with scripts.